 For the occasion, Emilia wore what was increasingly becoming her standard outfit: Turkish-style pantaloons under a skirt that reached only halfway down her legs.
 As an alternative to the cumbersome full-length skirts that women traditionally wore, it was more practical, though hardly stylish.
 “Bloomer” had already become a metonym for the garb as a result of Emilia’s constantly promoting it in her journal.
 (But she had not invented it.
 The costume was the creation of Elizabeth Smith Miller, daughter of Gerrit Smith—former Liberty League presidential candidate, and Elizabeth Cady Stanton’s cousin.)

 Bloomer was already well acquainted with Stanton, who had been writing for The Lily over the last few years.
 So she took the initiative in introducing Stanton to Anthony.
-Despite the brevity of the introduction, Stanton was immediately impressed with her new acquaintance—so much so that the details stayed with her for a lifetime.
-“There she stood,” Stanton recollected a half century later, “with her good, earnest face and genial smile, dressed in gray delaine, hat and all the same color, relieved with pale blue ribbons, the perfection of neatness and sobriety.
-I liked her thoroughly.”
+Despite the brevity of the introduction, Stanton was immediately impressed—so much so that the details stayed with her for a lifetime.
+“There she stood,” Stanton recollected of Anthony a half century later, “with her good, earnest face and genial smile, dressed in gray delaine, hat and all the same color, relieved with pale blue ribbons, the perfection of neatness and sobriety.
+I liked her thoroughly.”10

 Even so, Anthony’s hopes of an impromptu dinner invitation fizzled.
 The two celebrity abolitionists and their host went on their way.
-But the introduction having been made, Anthony wasted no time in calling at the Stanton home of Mrs. Stanton, where she was warmly received.
-The two women immediately launched into conversation about temperance, abolition, and women’s rights.
+But the introduction having been made, in days following Anthony visited the Stanton home, where she was warmly received.11 The two women immediately launched into conversation about temperance, abolition, and women’s rights.

 Stanton was thrilled to have another independent-minded woman with whom she could collaborate.
 Notwithstanding the attention she had been able to attract to Seneca Falls through the 1848 Woman’s Rights Convention and the impressive speakers who occasionally visited for antislavery meetings, her little town was still a byway on the Erie Canal—nothing like the exhilarating intellectual atmosphere she had so enjoyed during her years in Boston, the center of the abolitionist movement.